The seven coldest temperatures ever recorded on Earth

 The frozen island has a thriving population of more than 56,000 people, but they are mostly clustered into communities along the southern coasts, where summer temperatures can be quite comfortable.

 Much of the north and interior is uninhabited, and buried beneath thick ice.
-As such, we know very little about it – to the point where the ice sheet covers a massive canyon 750 km and more than 800 m deep in some places, and we didn’t even know about until just last year.
+As such, we know very little about it -- to the point where the ice sheet covers a massive canyon 750 km and more than 800 m deep in some places, and we didn’t even know about until a few years ago.

 And the thing about that frigid temperature is, like others on this list, it’s the coldest OBSERVED in Greenland.
 It’s almost certain that there are colder places on the island, although scientists can be forgiven for not falling over themselves to slap on a parka and go hunting for them.